MAJIDNISAR/MAJIDNISAR.github.io/_posts/2017-10-18-PurposefulThinking.md

 ---

 #NoteToSelf

+I have made my peace, emptied my buckets...

+I have emptied my quirks, pulled out my pockets...

+I have nothing that drags me, pulls me, or holds me down

+I smile more, live more , at times die more but no more frown

+I pray more , love more , wait more, endure in silence more

+I own more, more of faults, more of my mistakes, patience galore

+I fail more, i try more, listen more, i try harder more,

+I fail again , i try more again, i push more, failure is accepted

+Not accepted as an impedence to my growth, my studies might have finished

-my education never stopped, my gorwth never stopped, it hasnt finished
+My education never stopped, my gorwth never stopped, it hasnt finished

-i am discovering me every day with limitations and powers,
+I am discovering me every day with limitations and powers,

-i am becoming me every day with addon and new layers
+I am becoming me every day with addon and new layers

 My existence is pushing my ego, yet i am trying to strech my servant towel

-i want it to exist more than my ego, i want my ego to be less than my towel
+I want it to exist more than my ego, i want my ego to be less than my towel

-i looking for that broom to clean every day , of quirks , of fake ego
+I looking for that broom to clean every day , of quirks , of fake ego

-i want to clean it every day , so i become a mirrow that always tells the truth
+I want to clean it every day , so i become a mirrow that always tells the truth

-i want to be like that shadow that never leaves...

-perfume that is subtle but always there in existence to lift your mood and your spirits

 That makes you to fall in love all over again...

 -Majid Nisar